On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Cross-correlating the Catalogues

-To test the effect of the colour cut we plot distribution of the COSMOS 2015 counterparts of our UVW1 sources before and after the colour cut as a function of matching radius in Fig. \ref{fig:app_6}.
-The distribution of all matches after the colour cut (red solid histogram) approaches the distribution of best matches (red and black dashed histograms).
-This behaviour follows up to 2.0 arcsec.
-So, we can use this matching radius for cross matching out UVW1 source-list with other ancillary catalogues provided we apply the colour cut UVW1$-u$ $> -1$.
-However, jsut to be on the safe side we use a conservative value of 1.5 arcsec as the matching radius for out cross matching.
+To assess the impact of this colour-cut, we have plotted the distribution of COSMOS 2015 counterparts for our UVW1 sources both before and after applying the colour-cut in Fig. \ref{fig:app_6}.
+After implementing the colour-cut, the distribution of best matches (shown as the solid red histogram) closely aligns with the distribution of best matches (shown as red and black dashed histograms).
+This trend holds up to a 2.0 arcsec matching radius.
+Consequently, we can confidently use this 2.0 arcsec matching radius for cross-referencing the UVW1 source list with other ancillary catalogues, provided we maintain the UVW1$-u$ $> -1$ color-cut.
+However, for added caution, we opt for a conservative matching radius of 1.5 arcseconds in our cross-matching process.